 The present scope of work involves assessing exterior noise levels generated by stationary noise sources associated with a marine construction and fabrication facility.
-The assessment was performed based on theoretical noise calculation methods conforming to the Ministry of the Environment, Conservation and Parks (MECP) NPC-3001 guidelines, site plan and survey drawings provided by Kehoe Developments Inc. in April 2023, sound data information derived from on-site measurements and Gradient Wind's experience with similar projects, surrounding street layouts obtained from satellite imagery, and recent site photos.
+The assessment was performed based on theoretical noise calculation methods conforming to the Ministry of the Environment, Conservation and Parks (MECP) NPC-300 guidelines, site plan and survey drawings provided by Kehoe Developments Inc. in April 2023, sound data information derived from on-site measurements, surrounding street layouts obtained from satellite imagery, and recent site photos.